Hackdromeda/BugBrowser/README.md

   * Try, *Alexa ask Bug Browser to teach me about stream cipher key reuse*
   * Try, *Alexa ask Bug Browser to teach me about ECB mode*

+*Fire Tablet must support [Show Mode](https://www.amazon.com/gp/help/customer/display.html?nodeId=G3JEMFDNH3FPB4XS)

 ## Coming Soon:
+*Pending API, SDK, and/or Platform Support*
-* Asking for program details by name so user can ask for details about the program without asking for the latest list of programs.
+* Asking for program details by name so user can ask for details about the program without asking for the latest list of programs (Awaiting API Support)
 * Video Queue (Awaiting SDK Support)
+* Highlight text and automatically switch cards for Display Interface (Awaiting SDK Support)
+* Font color customized (Awaiting SDK Support)
+* Notifications on your watch list of programs (Notifications SDK is Invite-Only for Alexa) *In The Works*
+* Improve detail and response time for news articles and optimize support across all Alexa devices
 * Confirm Choices *ex.
 Did you say you want more details about program Netflix?*
-* Highlight text and automatically switch cards for Display Interface (Awaiting SDK Support)
-* Font color customized (Awaiting SDK Support)
-* Notifications on your watch list of programs (Notifications SDK is Invite-Only for Alexa)
-* Remove message on enabling that account linking is required as it is only needed for one intent (Awaiting platform support)
-* We, the developers of Bug Browser, support open source software and will be open sourcing the entire project under the MIT license on GitHub after the conclusion of the Alexa Life Hacks challenge.
+* More advanced use of account linking (to link more social profiles and enter more emails to check)

 # Built With
 * [Node.js](https://nodejs.org/en/)